 You can enter the commands in uppercase or lowercase.
-Shell commands such as ls and cd can only be in lowercase.
+Shell commands such as Is and cd can only be in lowercase.
 These commands are identical:

+'''

-LIST ALL ALL {uppercase} list all all {lowercase}
+LIST ALL {uppercase}

+list all {lowercase}

+'''

 Multiple Commands per Line

 You can enter several commands on a single line, if you separate them with semicolons.
 The maximum command line is 256 characters, and \ is not supported for continuation.
 If you want to have an HP-UX command or a calculator command in the stack, you should enclose it in parentheses.
 This prevents Qedit from passing the rest of the line as parameters.
 For example,